-7. Replace cover and allow to heat (12+ hours).
+7. Replace cover and allow to heat (10-20 Hours).

-8. Enjoy your new spa pool!
+8. Enjoy your new swim spa!
 Test for Calcium Hardness after 1-2 days and adjust as necessary (see section 3).

 Treatment Procedure and Tips

 This section provides the information you need to effectively treat the water and maintain clear healthy water to bathe in at all times.